 She soon discovered that live sound was the career she wanted to pursue.
 Amanda says once she put her mind to it there was no looking back, and she was determined to make it happen.
 Live Sound is now her focus, and she plans to continue touring as a FOH Engineer, for as long as she can.
 Being only 28, that looks like it will be for many years.

-Monae’s live production consists of nine piece band and playback.
+Monae’s live production consists of a nine-piece band and playback.
 The venues range from 2000 to 4000 capacity standing room only theaters to arenas and European Festivals.
 Monae also opened for Prince at the Super Dome in New Orleans.
 Amanda says that Janelle’s audience is one that is very diverse.

-Amanda is using a Sennheiser 5200 with a MD5235 cap on it.
+Amanda is using a Sennheiser 5200 with an MD5235 cap on it.
 She explains “Janelle’s voice tends to make 1k ring out so I just automatically dip that out on a graphic EQ.
 Janelle has a good mic technique and a wide range of dynamics in her voice, so I use a compressor to just catch the peaks.
 The stage consists of 48 inputs, for the band, playback, and Janelle’s vocal.
 Amanda uses a Yamaha PM5d or CL5, utilizing the processing and efx in the consoles.
-On the CL5 I have a 1176 plug in inserted on her vocal”.
+On the CL5 I have an 1176 plug-in inserted on her vocal”.

 While Amanda has encountered the “good old boys club mentality”, she has only encountered one instance where she really had to assert herself to be heard and respected.
 Amanda feels that the combination of her age and being a woman is always a shock when she calls to advance shows or arrives at the gig.
 Amanda says, “I just do my job and keep it moving.”